Below, we list the potential pros and cons of natural gas energy.

 Flaring at oil fields can also release methane.

-Another underrated source of greenhouse gas emissions is from leaks in natural gas distribution pipelines.
+Another underrated source of greenhouse gas emissions from natural gas might be leaks in natural gas distribution pipelines.

-Mining For Gas Can Have Negative Environmental Side Effects
+Drilling For Gas May Have Negative Environmental Side Effects

-Read more about the potential negative effects of mining in this guide.
+Read more about the potential negative effects of mining in general in this guide.

 There is considerable debate about the environmental damage caused by fracking.